branonbarrett/gulp-cordova-copyicons/readme.md

 ## Related

+This package is intended to be use with Sam Verschueren's [`gulp-cordova`](https://github.com/SamVerschueren/gulp-cordova)

-See [`gulp-cordova`](https://github.com/SamVerschueren/gulp-cordova) for the full list of available packages.
+Click the link above for the full list of Sam's available packages.

 ## License